Wisconsin Month-to-Month Lease Agreement

 Eviction in Wisconsin Month-to-Month Rentals

-Wisconsin tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Wisconsin tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Wisconsin typically take two to four months.

 For more information on the eviction process in Wisconsin, click here.